Skip to main content

 What is the cost of setting up intent signal collection?

-Developing an in-house collection infrastructure is very expensive in terms of time and technical resources.
-The alternative is to use a specialized platform like Rodz that pools this infrastructure across its clients, making access to intent signals affordable for companies of any size.
+Developing an in-house collection infrastructure is expensive in time and technical resources.
+The alternative is a specialized platform like Rodz that pools this infrastructure across its clients, making access to intent signals practical for companies of any size.